ntnuiotenergy/OpenEMPIRE/docs/source/user_guide.rst

 -  **Generators of Node:** Available generators per country

 -  **Generators of Technologies:** Categorize generator type by technology (resource)

+..

+   Lastly, there is a sheets for defining the coordinates of the nodes, used for illustrative purposes:

+-  **Coords:** Coordinates in latitude and longitude for the nodes.

 Generator
 ~~~~~~~~~